canonical/ubuntu-pro-client/docs/tutorials/fix_scenarios.md

 ✔ USN-5079-2 is resolved.
 ```

-We can see that that the attach command was successful, which can be verified by
+We can see that that the attach command was successful, which can be verified
-the status output we see when executing the command.
-Additionally, we can also observe
+by the status output we see when executing the command.
+Additionally, we can
-that the USN is indeed fixed, which you can confirm by running the command again:
+observe that the USN is indeed fixed, which you can confirm by running the
+`pro fix` command again:

 ```
 N-5079-2: curl vulnerabilities